waferbaby/usesthis/posts/2017-07-11-christopher.allan.webber.markdown

 Speaking of that, the stuff I work on is myself pretty hard to fund.
 You can support me [on Patreon](https://www.patreon.com/cwebber "Christopher's Patreon page.") or [by donating to MediaGoblin through the FSF](https://my.fsf.org/civicrm/contribute/transact?reset=1&id=36 "The FSF donation page for MediaGoblin.") or by hiring me as a contractor for some free software project...
 I'm [easy to contact](https://dustycloud.org/contact/ "Christoper's contact page.")!

+[8sync]: https://www.gnu.org/software/8sync/ "An asynchronous library for the Guile language."
 [advantage2]: https://kinesis-ergo.com/shop/advantage2/ "A fancy ergonomic keyboard."
-[savant-elite2]: https://www.kinesis-ergo.com/shop/savant-elite2-triple-pedal/ "A computer foot medal."
-[thinkpad-x200]: http://shop.lenovo.com/us/notebooks/thinkpad/x-series/x200 "A 12.1 inch PC laptop."
-[thinkpad-x220]: http://shop.lenovo.com/us/laptops/thinkpad/x-series/x220 "A 12.5 inch PC laptop."
-[8sync]: https://www.gnu.org/software/8sync/ "An asynchronous library for the Guile language."
 [blender]: https://www.blender.org/ "A free, open-source 3D renderer."
 [diaspora]: https://joindiaspora.com/ "A distributed social network."
 [emacs]: http://www.gnu.org/software/emacs/ "A free open-source text editor."